RobinJoe/Docs/doc/portfolio/Installing-Configuring-ElasticsearchKibana6-5-1-Windows64.md

 # Kibana Quick Start Guide

-This quick start guide is an opinionated process for installing and running a local Elasticsearch node on with a Kibana dashboard.
-This allows you to explore the core functionality of Elasticsearch and Kibana.
+This is an opinionated quickstart guide for installing and running a local Elasticsearch node with a Kibana dashboard on Windows.
+This allows you to explore the core functionality of Elasticsearch and Kibana on a local device.

 ## Prerequisites

-**Elasticsearch and Kibana are designed for large scale, enterprise search and visual analysis.
-While an Elasticsearch local node can run on most computers of average memory, disk size, and processing speed, any production deployment requires more resources.**
+**Elasticsearch and Kibana are designed for large scale, enterprise search combined with visual analysis.
+While an Elasticsearch local node can run on most computers of average memory, disk size, and processing speed, any production deployment requires more resources, and more planning and architecture.**

 ### Hardware